ExpressionEngine/ExpressionEngine-User-Guide/source/development/reference/tree_datastructure.rst

 leaf_iterator()
 ~~~~~~~~~~~~~~~

-This iterator only visits nodes that do not have parents of their own.
+This iterator only visits nodes that do not have children of their own.

 ::